-Principal of Ayurveda in simples words is that it encompasses mind, body and spirit.
+Principal of Ayurveda in simple words is that it encompasses mind, body and spirit.
 Henceforth, many products or treatments that come under the category of Ayurveda is nutricosmetic.
 Nutricosmetic includes combining diet, supplements and cosmetics.
-And as you can tell it is a long-term treatment and you would still like to opt for your regular skincare products then you can try to look up the proven elements that have been accepted by the Ayurveda and also been proved to work great on the skin, as a result, elements such as vitamins A and E, alpha-lipoic acid and antioxidant-rich green tea are great options.
+And as you can tell it is a long-term treatment and if you would still like to opt for your regular skincare products then you can try to look up the proven elements that have been accepted by Ayurveda and also been proven to work great on the skin, as a result, elements such as vitamins A and E, alpha-lipoic acid and antioxidant-rich green tea are great options.
 There are several ayurvedic skincare products available for you to choose from.
 They encourage their application via ayurvedic skincare oil rubs and facial masks to encourage healthy blood flow and enhance the skin’s glow.

 Skincare is something that is beyond gender.
 Let me know in the comment section if you picked any of those methods.
 Hope to see you again with something more interesting, matildas.